• About

 Solution: Lock AE/AF

-Turn off Auto Exposure and set lock on AE/AF, our object will look much clearer and centered.
+Turn off Auto Exposure and set a lock on AE/AF, our object will look much clearer and centered.

 • In Android, you can find this feature in Pro mode.